 3500 calories/7 days a week = 500 calories per day

 Lose 1 pound per week = Eat 500 fewer calories per day

 Yes, there are plenty of people trying to tell you how to lose weight.
 There’s a limitless number of diets and workout programs out there - especially at the beginning of the year.
 Talk to the people who have tried those programs over and over again.
 Are they frustrated?
 Do they have the same resolution every year?
 Are they still trying different diets?
 Because if they are, obviously something isn't working.

-Talk to those who have learned how to lose weight and kept it off.
+Talk to those who have already started healthy living and learned how to lose weight and kept it off.
 They started eating less.
 They started eating better, and now they've created that healthy lifestyle that's as natural as a reflex.
 I bet they're spending their precious time and energy on their friends, family and aspirations instead of worrying about how to lose weight.
 Sounds much more like the life of a lady boss who slays.

 STEP 2A (an important sidenote)

 When you're first learning how to lose weight, don't get caught up on exactly what to eat.
 Just eat less.
 Once you lose weight, then you can move onto eating better and really refining the foods in your kitchen.
 But take one step at a time.
 Nobody conquers the world in a day - not even Wonder Woman.
 Full-time healthy living won’t happen in a day either.

 Step 3: Exercise - it's essential for your health